slawomirbankowski/dist-timetracker/deploy/README.md

    e.g. `postgres`
    2. `pg-server-pass.secret` - containing password used by postgres user,
    e.g. `password123`
+   3. `elasticsearch-pass.secret` - containing password used by Elasticsearch,
+   e.g. `password123`
+   4. `redis-pass.secret` - containing password used by Redis,
+   e.g. `password123`

    The whole contents of these files will be used, including any trailing newlines.
 3. Run `docker-compose up`